top of page

 About Ms. Finch

-I am an Assistant Scoutmaster in Troop 136 in Sacramento, girls & boys, and Troop 139 in Davis.
-I’ve been passionate about this subject for the past 25 years, diving into topics like self & society, immigration & opportunity, societal change, social services, social psychology, multiculturalism, and more.
+I am in Troop 191 in Vacaville and Troop 139 in Davis.
+I’ve been passionate about this subject since 2001, diving into topics like self & society, immigration & opportunity, societal change, social services, social psychology, multiculturalism, and more.
 I’ve continued my studies through my Master’s program, focusing on the mental health aspects of how we engage with our communities in society and continued studies to maintain my license & knowledge to counsel & advocate for others.
 In addition to my formal studies, my lived experiences play a significant role in my understanding.
 I’ve completed Scouting America's Diversity, Equity, and Inclusion training, attended other Citizenship in Society Merit Badge groups.
 I have done several advance training programs through Scouting America.

 Registration